 Carrefour hired the investment banking unit of Credit Suisse Group and Itaú BBA, a unit of Brazil's biggest bank, Itaú Unibanco Holding SA (ITUB4.SA) for the preparations, according to Exame.
-Representatives for Itaú BBA and Credit Suisse Group could not immediately be reached Thursday evening.
+Through its press office, Itaú BBA denied the report.

 ($1 = 2.20 Brazilian reais)

-(Reporting by Brad Haynes and Marcela Ayres; Editing by Ken Wills)
+(Reporting by Brad Haynes and Marcela Ayres; Editing by Ken Wills and Chris Gallagher)

 SAN FRANCISCO - At Pinterest, the four-year-old online bulletin board service that is valued near $3.8 billion, some 70 percent of the users are female.
 But the company's board of directors is 100 percent male. | Video